Table of Contents

 You should always try a helmet prior to purchase and checked for fit.
 When trying it on, the chin strap should be tight enough that only two fingers will fit between the strap and the bottom of your chin.
 You should not feel any gaps around your head, and the helmet should not be so tight that it’s uncomfortable.

 You should wear the helmet for a handful of minutes to get the feel of it, and while wearing it you should attempt to move it around with your hands.
 Your cheeks should move as you move the helmet, but the helmet shouldn’t rotate or move in any direction without moving your head.
 Testing the fit on the chin strap means you should look down toward your chest, and try to push the back of the helmet upward.
 If you can push it up a lot, the helmet isn’t the best fit for you.

 We’ve covered six main types of motorcycle helmets that you can consider when purchasing your first or replacement motorcycle helmet.
 Some of the things to keep in mind for your search include when you ride (warm months, cold weather, etc.), where you plan to ride (on streets or off-road), and what features you want in a helmet.
 Full face, modular, ¾, and ½ helmets are more geared towards street riding while off-road and dual-sport are a better choice if you plan to add some dirt and mud to your riding experience.
 Be sure to try on the helmet before you purchase it to ensure it fits well to the shape of your head, accommodates any extra eye protection you plan on wearing, and that it works with any extra safety gear.
-Helmets are the single most important piece of riding safety gear, and it needs to be up to the challenge of keeping you comfortable in the conditions you want to ride in.
+While there are always other pieces of gear like jackets to consider, your helmet is the single most important piece of riding safety gear, and it needs to be up to the challenge of keeping you comfortable in the conditions you want to ride in.
 Choose wisely and ride safe!